Updated versions and eight language translations launched November 2020

 Four versions released in January 2020

 To celebrate the launch of the brand new Global Myopia Symposium, we provided hundreds of free copies of this infographic at the Global Specialty Lens Symposium in Las Vegas.
 These were co-branded again with the Centre for Ocular Research and Education (CORE), University of Waterloo, Canada.
-This North American version is the same as that provided at AAO - see below.
+This North American version is the same as that provided at AAO as noted below.

-In this new, simultaneously online release, we have provided four versions for different regions to account for variance in available treatment options, myopia management strategies, and default printing page size across the world we have created different variations as follows (with more to follow):
+In January 2020 we launched four versions for different regions to account for variance in available treatment options, myopia management strategies, and default printing page size across the world.
+They were Australia/NZ, North America, UK and UK-atropine removed.
+In November 2020 we updated these with newer scientific data and to reflect language-use rather than country-use, as described above.

 First version released in October 2019

 We developed this world first, clinically focused infographic for the American Academy of Optometry (AAO) meeting in Orlando, Florida in late October 2019.
 In collaboration with the Centre for Ocular Research and Education (CORE), University of Waterloo, Canada - who printed them, big thanks! - and the AAO Fellows Doing Research Special Interest Group (FDR SIG), we distributed these in the Exhibit Hall.
 If you've got one of these myopia management infographics in your hand, hot off the press, and are looking for the scientific basis of the information in front of you, you'll find this below.
 It is designed to support your clinical communication with parents (Side 1) as well as provide a reference for practitioner knowledge in clinical myopia management (Side 2).

 Side 1 - Protecting Children from Myopia, is the parent-facing side to help you with clinical communication: